 This course is part of the Criminal Justice Standards and Training Commission's Law Enforcement Officer Cross-Over Training to Traditional Correctional Basic Recruit Training program.
 It is designed to introduce the Law Enforcement Cross-Over recruit to the field of corrections, with emphasis in the areas of ethical and professional behavior, history of corrections, philosophies of corrections, inmate rights and responsibilities, search and seizure concepts, extortion, assault and battery, sexual battery and sex crimes, human behavior and human needs, juvenile and youthful offenders, orientation to crisis intervention techniques, and suicide prevention and intervention.
 (Limited access; requires admission to the Academy or special permission of chair of public safety.)

-=CJK0212, Cross-Over Correctional to Law Enforcement CMS High-Liability required for the new discipline not previously completed by the officer.
-Qualification with the weapon is required.
+=CJK0212, Cross-Over Correctional to Law Enforcement CMS High-Liability

 This course is part of the Criminal Justice Standards and Training Commission's Law Enforcement Officer Cross-Over Training to Traditional Correctional Basic Recruit Training program.